Shapley values and machine learning to characterize metamaterials for seismic applications: MACHINE LEARNING AND DEEP LEARNING MODELS

 \section{MACHINE LEARNING AND DEEP LEARNING MODELS}

-Supervised learning is training of the model where it becomes able to map the outputs for a newly introduced data.
-This approach is highly used for regression and classification problems, where the outcome or class of the data is originally known and desired to be found for a new data point.
-However, clustering problems can be solved by unsupervised learning where model seeks for a similarity between points and divides into groups \citep{cunningham2008supervised}.
-In this paper, as the outputs are known, supervised learning will be used as the common approach for machine learning algorithms.
+Supervised learning is a training approach that enables a model to identify an output class---from a predetermined classes of outputs---for newly introduced data.
+Regression and classification problems often use this approach, as in these problems, the possible output classes are known \emph{a priori}, and the model---after training---has to pick an output for a new data point.
+However, in clustering problems, the output classes are not known in advance---hence, these problems avail the unsupervised learning approach to identify similarity among data points and divide the data points into groups or clusters \citep{cunningham2008supervised}.
+Accordingly, all the machine learning algorithms considered in this paper use supervised learning, as the output classes are known.

-To train the models with supervised learning, several machine and deep learning algorithms are widely used.
-Machine learning models consist of one layer of multiple neurons while deep learning models consist of multiple layers each with multiple neurons.
-Due to its complex and bigger modelling nature, the neural networks can provide accurate results without being time-consuming while using on large and complex data sets \citep{bonaccorso2017machine}.
+Several machine- and deep-learning algorithms are available in the literature to train models via supervised learning.
+Machine learning models consist of one layer comprising multiple neurons, while deep learning models consist of several to numerous layers with many neurons in each layer.
+Because of their inherent ability to capture the underlying complexity of data, neural networks can provide accurate and fast results and handle large complex data sets \citep{bonaccorso2017machine}.

-In this paper, several models are built for the prediction of QoI values both for phononic and sonic crystals.
-For the regression models, the used modeling approaches are: (a) neural network, (b) linear regression, and (c) random forest regressor.

-For regression, the neural network is built for comparison of deep learning models with machine learning models.
-Linear regression is a simple and common approach for approximation of output values by introducing a function that could represent the behavior of the input data \citep{vasilev2019python}.
-This function could be linear, quadratic or even from an higher degree.
-Finally, the random forest regression algorithm constructs \textit{n} decision trees with bootstrap samples and takes average of the results of each to predict the new data \citep{segal2004machine}.
+This paper explores several models to predict QoIs for phononic and sonic crystals.
+For the regression models, the used modeling approaches are (a) neural network, (b) linear regression, and (c) random forest regressor.
+One of the reasons for choosing the neural network is to compare deep learning models with machine learning models.
+Linear regression is a simple and common approach for approximating output values by introducing a function that represents the behavior of the input data \citep{vasilev2019python}.
+This function could be linear, quadratic, or even higher order.
+Finally, the random forest regression algorithm constructs $n$ decision trees with bootstrap samples and takes the average of the results to predict the new data \citep{segal2004machine}.